mothepro/verify-bitcoin-message/README.md

    python -m http.server 8000
    ```

-   You can test offline mode in Chrome by opening
+### Offline

-- Developer Tools (F12)
+You can test offline mode in Chrome (webkit browsers) by opening Developer Tools (F12)

 - Network
 - Change "No Throttling" -> "Offline"

 ## Usage